zverok/grok-shan-shui/day04.md

 That's because again of `Math.random()` calls value order (`blob` uses it, too, so "generate random data for one blob → call `blob_`" vs "generate data for all blobs → for every data, call `blob_`" invokes different random numbers).
 But at this point of the investigation, it seems OK!

-And that's the end of Day-4 investigation.
+And that's the end of Day Four investigation.

 Next, with the developed understanding and tools, we'll switch to several other trees, and then to objects with completely different logic!